Tinkerforge/doc/de/source/Software/Brickv.rst

 it is possible that the calibration of the ADC is to blame.

-To measure analog values, the microcontrollers on the Bricks have analog to digital converter (ADC).
+To measure analog values, the microcontrollers on the Bricks have analog-to-digital converter (ADC).
 It is never guaranteed that an ADC on a microcontroller is perfectly calibrated.
 To overcome this problem, we make it possible to calibrate the ADC in your Bricks.

 For the calibration you need one of the potentiometer Bricklets (Rotary Poti